 Update as of March 27, 2013

 In 2011, in conjunction with Pam McConnell’s office, a “task force” was created to deal with properties managed by George Diakogeorgiou.
-It is made up of representatives from Municipal Standards, the Health department, fire, etc The purpose is to ensure that the properties remain safe for the residents living in them and for the surrounding community.
+This task force is made up of representatives from Municipal Standards, the Health department, fire, etc The purpose is to ensure that the properties remain safe for the residents living in them and for the surrounding community.

 Members had advised us of their concerns.
 We raised each of them and they were each discussed at length.
 It was also a noted that, since we started this initiative, George Diakogeorgiou has reduced the number of tenants in each of these buildings and, consequently, the disruption to the local community has been reduced.